Converse Logo

 Converse Logo 1963-1977

 The debut logo looks modest and minimalistic.
 It’s just a rectangle with the word “Converse” in lowercase.
-In front of it is a miniature five-pointed black star – a sign of excellence and the highest quality of products.
-The background is light gray, the letters dark, and of uniform size.
+In front of it is a miniature five-pointed black star, a sign of excellence and the highest quality.
+The background is light gray, and the letters are dark and uniform in size.

 1977 – 2003